Level of Study

 - Semi-systematic literature review, combined with minimal or no data collection, but with analysis of existing research data

-- Extensive literature review on a topic with a solid rationale, grounded in a well-described theoretical framework, and including a detailed evaluation of each paper¿s methodological strengths and weaknesses
+- Systematic literature review on a topic with a solid rationale, and including a detailed evaluation of each paper¿s methodological strengths and weaknesses

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: